North Deer Island (Texas)

-North Deer Island is an island and wildlife sanctuary located in Hitchcock, Texas, in western Galveston Bay, about halfway between Galveston Island and Tiki Island in the U.S. state of Texas.
-The 144 acre natural island is one of the few natural islands remaining in West Galveston Bay.
-It is an important waterbird nesting site on the Upper Texas Coast and studies have shown that up to 40,000 pairs of birds nest on the island each year.
+North Deer Island is a natural island and wildlife sanctuary located in Hitchcock, Texas, in western Galveston Bay, about halfway between Galveston Island and Tiki Island in the U.S. state of Texas.
+The 144 acre island is one of the few remaining natural islands in West Galveston Bay and serves as a critical habitat for colonial waterbirds.
+It has been designated a Global Important Bird Area by the National Audubon Society and BirdLife International.